-If you are into the zero waste movement, you can definitely use mason jars to keep different DIY goods, such as:
+If you are into the zero waste movement, you can definitely use glass jars to keep different DIY goods, such as:

 16. Soap dispenser

-Instead of getting a soap dispenser, just use the old fashioned mason jar!
-This won’t need frequent refills, (if you use a bigger jar), it is durable, rust-free and good-looking.
+Instead of getting a soap dispenser, just use the old-fashioned glass jar!
+This won’t need frequent refills, (if you use a bigger jar), it is durable, rust-free, and good-looking.

 You can try to look for dispenser lids in some second hand stores, or you can find cheap soap dispenser lids on Amazon.

 You can decorate glass jars in hundreds of ways, and you can use them for decor for different events, such as: